All Episodes

 It's got them bamboozled.

-It's got them hyperventilating, it has them scared.
+It's got them hyperventilating.

-And he admitted that he's proud to be gay, and he admitted that being gay is one of the greatest gifts that he has received from God.
+And he admitted that being gay is one of the greatest gifts that he has received from God.

 It was well known in tech circles that Tim Cook was gay.

-It was just that he hadn't announced it, he hadn't confirmed it, but to people in that industry it was well known.
+But to people in that industry, it was well known.

-Now, of the many reactions to this, and they haven't been that wasn't earth-shattering, except in Russia.
+Now, of the many reactions to this, and they haven't been at it, it wasn't earth-shattering, except in Russia, a Russian company has removed its memorial to Steve Jobs because Tim Cook came out as gay.

 This is a Reuters story.

-Zef's said in a statement on Monday that the memorial had been removed on Friday, the day after Cook announced he was homosexual.
+Citing the need to abide by a law combating gay propaganda, Zeph's said in a statement on Monday that the memorial had been removed on Friday, the day after Cook announced he was homosexual.

-Zeft groups' companies offered a range of products and services in areas such as real estate, construction, advertising, and microfinancing.
+Zeft Group's companies offered a range of products and services in areas such as real estate, construction, advertising, and microfinancing.

 After Apple CEO Tim Cook publicly called for sodomy, the monument was taken down to abide to the Russian federal law protecting children from information promoting denial of traditional family values.